 In April of 1993 – to the unhappiness of many of Amtrak’s entrenched senior bureaucrats – the Sunset was extended from New Orleans to Miami.
 The first train out of Los Angeles Union Station to Miami was a positioning run, ahead of the “official” inaugural run.
 Most of us on that train were invited by Amtrak to be passengers – that was when Amtrak was still interested in the huge amount of business generated through travel agencies – and we departed Los Angeles on a Sunday night with an on-time departure.
 The “missing link” between Mobile, Alabama and Jacksonville, Florida now filled by the Sunset was one of the most requested Amtrak routes by the traveling public according to those working on the extension.

 We progressed eastward, calling at Phoenix, had an early morning station stop in San Antonio where the Texas Eagle through-cars were cut out of the consist, proceeded to Houston and then around Beaumont, Texas were stalled by a grade crossing accident.
-Once that was cleared up the train – now significantly tardy – proceeded over the breathtaking Huey P. Long Bridge over the Mississippi River and into New Orleans Union Passenger Terminal.
+Once that was cleared up the train – now significantly tardy – proceeded in the evening over the breathtaking Huey P. Long Bridge over the Mississippi River and into New Orleans Union Passenger Terminal.

 At NOUPT a maintenance crew worked diligently and finally cleared a clogged Superliner toilet and the Sunset was released to continue to Miami.
 At New Orleans the original Los Angeles onboard services crew ended their run – this was on Tuesday night – and a fresh OBS crew took over for the run to Miami.

 From Flomaton, Alabama east into Pensacola, Florida and then into Jacksonville all of the former Louisville & Nashville Railroad and former Seaboard Air Line Railroad track had been rehabilitated and rebuilt to passenger train standards.